davissallen/emoji-buddy/README.md

-# b2-httpd
+# b1-http-server

 Hello.
 This is just the start of my exploration into Kotlin.
 I'd like to see what it is like using this language as a webserver.
 The utility of this server is currently not defined and the resources it will serve are yet to be determined.

-For now, I'd like to consider this an experiment or even just a learning experience at best.
+The first thought as a project idea is a url shortener.

 All contructive criticism is welcomed :)